mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-12-04-The-Elves-Factory.md

 As a side-note, shout out to the awesome F# crew at [Simulation Dynamics][11].
 Many of the ideas presented in this post emerged from discussions with them :)

-Anyways, I hope that you got something out of it.
-And if you have questions or comments, hit me up on [Twitter][9] or [Mastodon][10].
+Anyways, I hope that you got something out of this post.
+If you have questions or comments, hit me up on [Twitter][9] or [Mastodon][10].
 In the meantime, have fun coding, be nice to each other, and wish you all wonderful holidays!